XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 > - Save Svarog (bottom-right) and Extra Impulses (top-right, the +N next to Regular Impulses) until you get to the pool you want to pull.
 Regular Impulses are free real estate.
 >
 > - [In-depth guide for maximum efficiency.](https://old.reddit.com/r/girlsfrontline/comments/ojazqj/weekly_commanders_lounge_july_13_2021/h5gg71b/)
 >
-> - If using Svarog Tickets, do it one at a time.
-10x is just 1 pull done 10 times.
->
 > Note that if you get a displayed unit using the ticket, the whole impulse capture pool (the 3 units shown) will reset... probably. <!-- @ Fix -->
 >